ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

    +--------------+--------------------------------------------------------+

 .. note::
-   * Singularity is not available on Gaea, and therefore container use is not supported on Gaea.
+   * Singularity is only available on the Gaea C5 partition, and therefore container use is only supported on Gaea C5.
    * The NOAA Cloud containers are accessible only to those with EPIC resources.

 Users can simply set an environment variable to point to the container: